docker/cli/docs/reference/commandline/login.md

 the pattern: `*.example.com` does not match `foo.example.com:5000`, but `*.example.com:5000` does.

+A pattern must be a hostname, optionally including a port, without a scheme (`https://`) or path.
 To prevent credentials from being sent to an overly broad set of registries, the last two labels of a pattern must not contain a wildcard.
-Patterns such as `*.com` or `foo.*.com` are not valid, and are ignored.
+Invalid patterns, such as `*.com`, `foo.*.com`, or `https://*.example.com`, are rejected with an error when the configuration file is loaded, and are not used.
+This check does not know about multi-label public suffixes such as `co.uk`, so make sure that your patterns only match registries you trust with your credentials.

 An entry for the exact registry hostname always takes precedence over a wildcard pattern.
 If multiple patterns match, the most specific one (the